+Seven Mountains is ready for your summer adventure - Cubs and Scouts, boys and girls.
+Now is the time for you to get ready for your summer adventure!
 Again, we welcome you to Seven Mountains Scout Camp.
-We look forward to the interaction and relationships that will develop this summer.
-Please feel free to contact us with any questions or concerns prior to or during your stay at Seven Mountains.
+We're looking forward to a great season and all the fun your Scouts will have at camp.
+Please feel free to contact us with any questions or concerns prior to or during your stay here at Seven Mountains.